Table of Contents

 There’s no getting around it – unless you’re an absolute DIY genius, home repairs and renovations can be pretty expensive.
 Whether you’ve got urgent issues such as structural repairs, you are looking to increase the value of your home to resell, or you just think it’s about time for a good home makeover, funding home improvements is going to take some thought.

 Perhaps you are lucky enough to have a great stash of money saved for projects like these, or for rainy day emergencies.
-But, if you don’t have enough saved to cover the whole home improvement project, you may well consider taking out a loan.
+However, if you don’t have enough saved to cover the whole home improvement project, you may well consider taking out a loan.
 So you can see what this involves, here’s a handy guide laying out 5 simple steps to getting a home renovation loan.

-1. Estimate the cost of your renovation
+1. Estimate the cost of your home improvements

 Get estimates from a few different contractors to make sure you get the best price possible.
 Then calculate an extra margin of 10% on top of whatever price you’re quoted.
 As anyone who’s renovated before will tell you, unexpected costs will always pop up when you least expect it.